 • Pass rate: 100%

-Four students in the 2019 cohort achieved full marks of 45, and graduates are heading to universities including University of Oxford, Cambridge University, Imperial College, Harvard, Brown, Cornell, University of Pennsylvania, Princeton University and both Hong Kong University and the Chinese University of Hong Kong.
+Four students in the 2019 cohort achieved full marks of 45, and graduates headed to universities including University of Oxford, Cambridge University, Imperial College, Harvard, Brown, Cornell, University of Pennsylvania, Princeton University, and both Hong Kong University and the Chinese University of Hong Kong.